 So, how much does it cost to travel in Uzbekistan – Accommodation may not be as cheap as in South East Asia, but anything else it’s very affordable.
 Typically for 2 persons:

-- A meal in local eateries: USD2 to 3USD
+- A meal in local eateries: US$2 to US$3

 Hostels and guesthouses – There is a wide range of budget hostels and guesthouses in most cities in Uzbekistan.
 Most of them come with sumptuous breakfast and the perfect place to meet other travelers alike.
 Popular hostels fill up quickly in high season so you might want to book early.

-You have to pay a 2USD city tax – At any type of lodging, it is expected to pay an additional 2USD per person per night, on top of the VAT.
-This is kinda infuriating for budget backpackers, as 2USD can sometimes be almost 30% of a dorm-bed price.
-Obviously, accommodation took a big share of our expenditure budget.
+You have to pay a US$2 “city tax” – At any type of lodging, it is expected to pay an additional US$2 per person per night, on top of the VAT.
+This is kinda infuriating for budget backpackers, as US$2 can sometimes be almost 30% of a dorm-bed price.
+Obviously, accommodation was a big share of our expenditure budget.

 Keep all your registration slips – Every time you leave a lodging, the host gives you a registration paper, proving you stayed at that place.
 The slip will have your name, passport number, country and the dates of your stay written on them, and given to you when you check out.
-You may need to show when exiting the country, but officials have become much more lax about this in recent times.
+Keep these slips as you may need to show when exiting the country.

 Most hostels and guesthouses accept cash only.
 Yes, cash is king!
 If you would like to pay in foreign currency, only USD and EUR are accepted.